|

 for example, these old pages are still lurking

-on the server and I would rather keep em than ditch them.
+on the server and I would rather keep them than ditch them.

-I have tried to make the site as accessable as possable but I know
+I have tried to make the site as accessible as possible but I know

-with 300+ pages you can get lost, most pages should have a link back
+with 700+ pages and 25000 images, build sheets and more you can get lost, most pages should have a link back

 to the homepage, some might be to another index page, good luck.

-Lastly if you need help, parts, go to The
+Lastly if you need more help, go to The

-Forum and join the 600+ members, leave a message in the technical
+Forum and join the 2400+ members who have joined over the years, there are still some around, leave a message in the technical

 section, wanted section or find the handy numbers section for help